brianpetro/obsidian-smart-connections/README.md

+# 🧩 Smart Connections: AI-Powered Note Connections `v2.1`
+Easy AI tools to chat with your notes & make real-time connections in Obsidian.

 *This README is a work-in-progress so the v1 README is still available below.*

 Hey there, I'm Brian, the mind behind Smart Connections (still human, at this point 🤪).
 I laugh at my own jokes, like to use emojis, and think about thinking.